UK house price latest 2025: what's happening to property values near you

-The average house price has jumped more than £10,000 in the last year, but there are huge variations across the regions.
+The average house price jumped more than £11,000 last year, with similar increases forecast for 2025.
 See what's happening to values near you.

 Feeling a bit lost with so many house price reports out there?